2K Crafts

 • Easter egg graphic, if you like (see below)

-• Light colored cardstock to print Easter egg graphic
+• Light colored cardstock to create a sign for your indoor event. print Easter egg graphic

 • Scissors